 In our previous notes, namely Becoming Supernatural, The Healing Code, The Emotion Code, we have learned that the body has a mind of its own.
 A mind that remembers everything.
 Now, in this book, we explore this body-mind further.

 “The Body Keeps the Score,” don’t you find that intriguing?
 I did.
 It sounded fascinating to me, but boy did this book shake my core.

-While I (you, too probably) am keenly aware of the common forms of sickness that plague the world, such as cancer, heart diseases, diabetes, this book just opened up my awareness to what could be a more insidious form of suffering inflicted on the lives of many people – trauma.
+While I (you, too probably) am keenly aware of the common forms of sickness that plague the world, such as cancer, heart disease, and diabetes, this book just opened up my awareness to what could be a more insidious form of suffering inflicted on the lives of many people — trauma.

 Dr. Bessel says it’s a hidden epidemic.
-And I often found myself shaking my head, almost teary-eyed, as I turn the pages learning about the traumatic experiences of people, especially the young children.
+And I often found myself shaking my head, almost teary-eyed, as I turn the pages learning about the traumatic experiences of people, especially young children.
 I mean, how could you make them see the world differently when they have been molested and abused by the very same people from whom they expected love and care?

 Ah, this expanding awareness is two-fold.
 You get to see the extremities of the duality of this human experience.

 In this masterful work, which I’d like to call “The Bible of Trauma Studies,” Dr. Bessel does just that.
 On one hand, he shows us a world of suffering.
 On the other, he offers us a world of hope.

 We have learned that trauma is not just an event that took place sometime in the past; it is also the imprint left by that experience on mind, brain, and body.
 This imprint has ongoing consequences for how the human organism manages to survive in the present.

 Trauma results in a fundamental reorganization of the way mind and brain manage perceptions.
 It changes not only how we think and what we think about, but also our very capacity to think.